-Years later she noticed how the gifts he brought her from his travels ha become less practical, become whimsical.
-Silver tea service which was put away immediately; a porcelain chamber pot quickly broken by a crawling baby;
+As the years passed she noticed how the gifts he brought her from his travels had become less practical, had become whimsical.
+Silver tea service which was put away immediately; a porcelain chamber pot quickly broken by a crawling baby; a heavily worked hair brush for hair he only saw in bed.